 The research background and significance of the thesis

 Spacecraft attitude control, as a core technology in aerospace, is particularly important for high-precision positioning of spacecraft.
-The attitude of a spacecraft is the spatial orientation relationship of the body coordinate system relative to a specific reference frame.
-To ensure the achievement of the mission goals, the spacecraft needs to precisely adjust the orientation of the observation equipment or payloads and precisely point the solar panels at the sun to guarantee energy supply.
+Current static star simulators suffer from limited field of view and thermal instability, necessitating improved optical designs.
 If precise attitude control is lacking, the spacecraft will experience uncontrolled rotation in orbit, leading to a "space disorder" state.
 It is necessary to build a high-precision attitude measurement system to achieve precise adjustment of payload orientation and meet the requirements of mission positioning accuracy [1].
 Star simulators can usually generate simulated starlight with certain spectral and energy information or certain spatial positional relationships to form specific simulated star points or star maps [2].

 The attitude determination of spacecraft can be accomplished through the vector parameter measurement carried by the sensors.
 Attitude solution methods based on vector observation have been widely applied in the aerospace field.
 Such observation tasks are usually carried out by attitude sensing devices on satellites.
 At present, space attitude measurement equipment includes various types such as magnetometers, Earth sensors, solar sensors and star sensors, and all kinds of sensors can achieve precise positioning.
 Among them, the star sensor stands out with its high-precision measurement performance, featuring both autonomous navigation capability and excellent anti-interference characteristics.

 Before the star sensor is officially applied, strict calibration tests must be completed.
 Among them, ground tests and stellar simulations are the most reliable verification methods.
 Based on this demand, it is of great significance to develop star simulation equipment for ground calibration.
 The star simulator is precisely a device designed to meet this demand.
 It can complete the testing and calibration of star sensors in a laboratory environment.
-This device can accurately reproduce the optical characteristics of stars, provide identifiable reference targets for star sensors, and effectively simulate core parameters such as star brightness, field of view, and distance [2]。
+This device can accurately reproduce the optical characteristics of stars, provide identifiable reference targets for star sensors, and effectively simulate core parameters such as star brightness, field of view, and distance [2].

 The early developed star simulators had many technical bottlenecks, mainly reflected in the limited measurement accuracy, which made it difficult for the star sensors to complete normal tests.
 The main design objective of this paper is to study the static star simulator for the design of optical systems with high imaging quality.
 Its design is of great significance for solving technical problems in practical engineering applications.